spondbob/engine-docs/source/features/schema-history.md

   --all  see all commands in CLI
 ```

-<h3 id="cli-schema-check">`apollo schema:check`</h3>
+<h3 id="cli-service-check">`apollo service:check`</h3>

-Check a schema against the version registered in Apollo Engine.
+Check a service against known operation workloads to find breaking changes

 ```
 USAGE
+  $ apollo service:check

+OPTIONS
+  -c, --config=config  Path to your Apollo config file -t, --tag=tag        [default: current] The published tag to check this service against --endpoint=endpoint  The url of your service --header=header      Additional headers to send to server for introspectionQuery --key=key            The API key for the Apollo Engine service

+ALIASES
   $ apollo schema:check

-OPTIONS
-  -h, --help               Show command help --endpoint=endpoint      [default: http://localhost:4000/graphql] The URL of the server to fetch the schema from --header=header          Additional headers to send to server for introspectionQuery --json                   Output result as JSON --key=key                The API key for the Apollo Engine service
 ```

-<h3 id="cli-schema-publish">`apollo schema:publish`</h3>
+<h3 id="cli-service-push">`apollo service:push`</h3>

-Publish a schema to Apollo Engine
+Push a service to Engine

 ```
 USAGE
+  $ apollo service:push

+OPTIONS
+  -c, --config=config                Path to your Apollo config file -t, --tag=tag                      [default: current] The tag to publish this service to --endpoint=endpoint                The url of your service --header=header                    Additional headers to send to server for introspectionQuery --key=key                          The API key for the Apollo Engine service --localSchemaFile=localSchemaFile  Path to your local GraphQL schema file (introspection result or SDL)

+ALIASES
   $ apollo schema:publish

-OPTIONS
-  -h, --help               Show command help
-  -e, --endpoint=endpoint  [default: http://localhost:4000/graphql] The URL of the server to fetch the schema from --header=header          Additional headers to send to server for introspectionQuery --json                   Output successful publish result as JSON --key=key                The API key for the Apollo Engine service
 ```

 <h3 id="schema-sources">Schema sources</h3>

-The source of a schema is specified by using the `--endpoint` flag to the `apollo schema:*` commands.
-Typically, this should be set to the URL of a running GraphQL server (e.g. `--endpoint=https://localhost:4000/graphql`).
+The source of a schema is specified by using the `--endpoint` or `--localSchemaFile` flag to the `apollo service:*` commands.

 Using a GraphQL server that is currently running is recommended since it can be quickly tested against during development and, since it's running against the most recent code, avoids the possibility that a statically output schema file is outdated:

-For cases where running the GraphQL server _isn't_ possible, the `--endpoint` may also refer to a local file, either:
+For cases where running the GraphQL server _isn't_ possible, the `--localSchemaFile` flag may be used to point to either:

-1. A `.json` file with the introspection query result. (e.g. `--endpoint=schema.json`)
+1. A `.json` file with the introspection query result. (e.g. `--localSchemaFile=schema.json`)
-2. A file with the schema in the GraphQL schema definition language (SDL). (e.g. `--endpoint=schema.graphql`)
+2. A file with the schema in the GraphQL schema definition language (SDL). (e.g. `--localSchemaFile=schema.graphql`)